-Our vision is to facilitate a return to regular camping weekends, such as the summer solstice potluck.
+Our vision is to facilitate regular camping weekends, such as the summer solstice potluck.
 We also

 want to encourage more forays in areas outside of Edmonton, Calgary, and Red Deer.

-These three areas have active regional coordinators who lead many forays throughout the summer.
+These three areas usually have active regional coordinators who lead forays throughout the summer.
 One does

 not need to be a regional coordinator to lead a foray, or a mushroom identification savant.
 Anyone can lead a